 Note 2. — In view of their different legal systems, States have the flexibility to draft their laws and regulations in accordance with their policies and practices.

-Note 3. — The principles contained in this appendix are aimed at assisting States to enact and adopt national laws, regulations and policies to protect safety data and safety information gathered from safety data collection and processing systems (SDCPS), as well as related sources, while allowing for the proper administration of justice and necessary actions for maintaining or improving aviation safety.
+Note 3. — The principles contained in this appendix are aimed at assisting States to enact and adopt national laws, regulations and policies to protect safety data and safety information gathered from their safety data collection and processing system (SDCPS), as well as related sources, while allowing for the proper administration of justice and necessary actions for maintaining or improving aviation safety.

 Note 4. — The objective is to ensure the continued availability of safety data and safety information by restricting their use for purposes other than maintaining or improving aviation safety.